 Franke’s two-volume anthology-cum-history-and-theory, On What Cannot Be Said (Notre Dame University Press, 2007), proposes a synoptic view of the Western tradition of apophatic discourse from Plato to postmodernism.
 His own apophatic philosophy is developed more directly in A Philosophy of the Unsayable (University of Notre Dame Press, 2014).
 Another critical-philosphical monograph, Poetry and Apocalypse (Stanford University Press, 2009), offers a theological reading of poetic language in the Christian epic tradition from the Bible and Dante to James Joyce.
 It grounds this critical interpretation philosophically in a negative theology of poetic language.
 The openness to apocalypse entailed by this outlook is shown to be key to genuine dialogue between cultures.
 Such intercultural dialogue is centrally the concern of the forthcoming monograph Apophatic Paths from Europe to China: Regions Without Borders.

+In Spring 2020, he is visiting professor (Profesorado Internacional), at the University of Navarra in Spain (Philosophy Department).
 He has been Visiting Associate Professor of Comparative Literature at the University of Hong Kong (Fall 2005) and Fulbright Distinguished Chair in Intercultural Theology and Study of Religions at the University of Salzburg (Spring 2007).
 He is a research fellow of the Alexander von Humboldt-Stiftung (1994-95), a senior fellow of the International Institute for Hermeneutics (IIH), and has received international fellowships also from the Camargo Foundation (Fall 1999), and the Bogliasco Foundation (Spring 2006, Fellow in Philosophy).
 He has been Professor of French-in-residence at Vanderbilt-in-France in Aix-en-Provence (2008) and a member of the Dante Society Council by general election of the Dante Society of America.